Strong leaders craft a winning strategy in challenging conditions

 The most practical tip to be better live, on-camera

 Leaders are on camera a lot more these days.
 The global COVID crisis impacted practically every organization in the world.
-Most stores, offices, and other places of work closed their doors the past few months.
+Most stores, offices, and other places of work closed their doors over the past few months.
 Millions of employees are working from home these days and participating in a lot of video teleconference calls.
-As a result, many more leaders are spending hours on camera – talking with their teams, meeting with their customers, and engaging with their stakeholders.
+As a result, many more leaders spend hours on video calls – talking with their teams, meeting with their customers, and engaging with their stakeholders.
 It is becoming more important than ever that leaders communicate effectively live, on-camera.
 If they do not, it could negatively impact their performance.

 The COVID crisis is changing how leaders communicate.